Asilidae: Biology

 Much better known and described in detail is the behavior of adults.
 In general, predation in adults is concentrated in the hottest hours in open, sunny spaces, while at night, they take refuge in dense vegetation.
 The Asilidae are excellent flyers, and in most of the family, capture prey in flight.
 They are often seen stationed to ambush prey at strategic points.
 This behavior signifies that sight plays an essential role in the detection of prey and their capture.

 The prey is caught with the tarsi and injected with a paralyzing saliva.
-The asilid pierces the integument of the prey with the prepharyx (hyopharynx) in preferential points of least resistance such as the eyes, the membranous area of transition between the head and thorax (neck) or between thorax and abdomen, or between the last urotergiti.
-Puncture is followed by the injection of saliva, whose active components perform two functions: The neurotoxins cause paralysis of the victim, while proteolytic enzymes lead to the breakup and liquefaction of internal tissues; in a short time, the predator is able to feed by sucking the internal fluids through the alimentary canal.
+The asilid pierces the integument of the prey with the prepharynx (hypopharynx) in preferential points of least resistance such as the eyes, the membranous area of transition between the head and thorax (neck) or between thorax and abdomen, or between the last abdominal tergites.
+Puncture is followed by the injection of saliva, whose active components perform two functions: neurotoxins cause paralysis of the victim, while proteolytic enzymes lead to the breakup and liquefaction of internal tissues.
+In a short time, the predator is able to feed by sucking the internal fluids through the alimentary canal.

-With regards to interspecific trophic relationships, a large number of reports exists on the prey captured by the Asilidae.
+With regard to interspecific trophic relationships, a large number of reports exists on the prey captured by the Asilidae.
 Lavigne (2003) has developed a database comprising over 13,000 reports.
-The prey of Asilidi are predominantly represented by other insects, mostly winged, but several cases in which they have attacked spiders have also been reported.
+The prey of Asilidae are predominantly represented by other insects, mostly winged, but several cases in which they have attacked spiders have also been reported.
 Within the insects, orders that include the most frequent prey of asilids include a wide range of families within the Coleoptera, Hymenoptera, other Diptera, Hemiptera, and Lepidoptera; prey belonging to various other orders (Odonata, Neuroptera, Isoptera, Thysanoptera, Blattodea, etc.) are also mentioned.

-With regards to the specificity of the trophic relationship, Wood (1981) mentions some studies in the literature on the subject.
-Some genera have been found to be monophagic, but more generally the Asilidae are polyphagic with behaviors that vary from stenophagia to euriphagia.
-However, cases are reported of stenohage asilids, which if necessary, focus their predatory activity against a species when this forms large populations.
+With regard to the specificity of the trophic relationship, Wood (1981) mentions some studies in the literature on the subject.
+Some genera have been found to be monophagic, but more generally Asilidae are polyphagic, with behaviors that vary from narrow specialization to broad prey choice.

 Other studies have shown that the ratio between the size of the prey and the asilid varies from 1.8:1 to 3.7:1, with an average of 2.6:1.
 The ratio tends to increase with decreasing size of the predator.